Special Events Director

 4th Year Student

-Why did you want to become a member of the THON 2022 Executive Committee?
+Why did you want to become a director for the largest student-run philanthropy in the world?

-What are your main responsibilities for THON 2022?
+What are your main responsibilities as a Director for THON 2023?

 What is your favorite THON memory?

-What are you most looking forward to for THON 2022?
+As a director, what are you most looking forward to for THON 2023?

 What are you involved in outside of THON?

-What are your plans after graduating from Penn State?
+What are your plans after graduation from Penn State?